 After you have a developer interested in redeveloping the property, begin working with the local government to get them excited about the project.
 Local and state incentives, and some federal ones, may exist.

 You'll need your local government fully on board, though, if you want to obtain state or federal credits or participation in the project.
 You also might need tax increment financing or some other type of tax abatement to make the deal work.
 If you are a developer or a neighborhood association, don't by-pass local government in the early discussion of the project; this would be a big human relations mistake.

 When you have completed your environmental assessment (which probably will require the help of a professional), you have a complete handle on your zoning situation and what it permits, and you have the strong support of your local government and any neighborhood organizations in the area, that's when all professionals and advocates involved can come up with a reasonable game plan.

 And in today's times, it needs to be creative.
-The competition is stiff.
-Every city has numerous opportunities to re-purpose sites that have become dilapidated, abandoned, or economically obsolete, and each of them presents challenges.
+The competition can be stiff.
+Every large city has numerous opportunities to re-purpose sites that have become dilapidated, abandoned, or economically obsolete, and each of them presents challenges.